 Does laser processing rubber produce dust and odours?

 Rubber processing produces dust and odours, and it is therefore important to have an efficient exhaust system.
-Trotec Laser Canada offers Quatro Air exhaust systems that are equipped with multiple filters to capture residue and particulates, as well one or more activated carbon filters to trap odours.
+Trotec Laser Canada offers Quatro Air exhaust systems that are equipped with multiple filters to capture residue and particulates, and odours.

 We also recommend engraving rubber materials from the top downwards, as the engraving quality will not be diminished by debris generated during processing.